Every semester there are some one hundred courses offered with Latin American content at UNM.

 Students can work with faculty to add more Latin American content to courses that do not meet the 40% threshold with the LAS Course Content Form.

 LAS courses are diverse and taught by some of the most dynamic faculty members on campus!
-Below are two examples of courses, one from the Humanities and one from the Social Sciences, being offered in Fall 2018.
+Below are two examples of courses, one from Fine Arts and one from the Social Sciences, being offered in Spring 2019.